 Moving to the Next Phase of How We Work

-Below you’ll find information about what we’re doing, community care expectations, and the new COVID-19 accommodations and work adjustments for fall 2020.
+Below you’ll find information about what we’re doing, community care expectations, and the new COVID-19 accommodations and work adjustments.

 - All AU community members and visitors entering our buildings asked to self-monitor for COVID-19 symptoms and possible exposure.

 - The level and frequency of cleaning for all buildings will be increased.
 Cleaning supplies will be available, and faculty and staff are encouraged to clean and disinfect their workspaces throughout the workday.